lilijodie/Dilated-Convolutional-Block-Architecture-Based-Named-Entity-Recognition/README.md

 An official evaluation tool for computing metrics: [here (click 'Instructions')](http://sighan.cs.uchicago.edu/bakeoff2006/)

-Please do remember to install Perl on your machine before evaluation！
+__Please do remember to install Perl on your machine before evaluation!__